-If you choose to mist your shedding snake twice daily, be sure to spritz the entire habitat with warm water, not just the snake.
+If you choose to mist your shedding snake twice daily with a reptile fogger, be sure to spritz the entire habitat with warm water, not just the snake.
 To spray your snake with cold water is just asking for a traumatized animal.
 If you must be away for the day and it looks like your guy/gal is beginning to shed, you can supply a second source of water, such as a second bowl or damp sphagnum moss.
 This burrowing species that loves to hide under rotten bark and leaves will probably do best with a moist hide.

 Because the humidity level throughout even large habitats will be more consistent than temperature gradients, an hygrometer attached to any inside wall of the enclosure will take the guess work out of managing humidity.
 Check the humidity daily.
 A successful keeper never assumes that once temperature and humidity provisions seem optimal, they will always stay that way.
 That is seldom true, and good monitoring of the conditions with the changing seasons will prevent problems.

 Lighting can be very elementary.
 Some keepers use fluorescent lights that they are sure will not add heat to this coolness loving species’ environment.
 Any artificial lights provided should definitely be on a timer that allows only 12 hours a day of illumination.
 Pale ceramic red night lighting may help you to enjoy your pet more in the evenings, but it too should be on a timer and turn off after 6 hours past dusk.